 Establishing and maintaining a hydrophone array is expensive.
 Did you know that it costs over $400 each time we send divers down to do maintenance on our hydrophones?

-Funding for the SeaSound Remote Sensing Network comes out of The Whale Museum's general operating budget, periodic contract funding through NOAA, and occasional contributions.
+Funding for the SeaSound Remote Sensing Network comes out of The Whale Museum's general operating budget, partnership with the ECHO Project and SMRU Consulting, periodic contract funding through NOAA, and donations from supporters.
 You can help support our efforts by making a donation, adopting an orca or becoming a museum member.

 The SeaSound Remote Sensing Network, Salish Sea Hydrophone Network and audio streaming are a collaborative project with our partners: